 Alamy Picture Library

-Well over 2,000 of our images are currently available through the Alamy online picture library.
-To view, search and buy our photos via the Alamy website, click on these links to go directly to our personal home pages.
-Or type a place/site name, category or theme etc into the Alamy search box, then use advanced search/contributor ("Mick Sharp", or "Jean Williamson") to see if any of our photographs are included in your initial selection.
+Nearly 3,000 of our images are currently available through the Alamy online picture library.
+To view, search and buy our photos via the Alamy website, click on these links to go directly to our new personal portfolio pages.
+Scroll through all our images or type a place/site name, category or theme etc into the search box.

 We are gradually adding some of our more ‘commercial’ photographs to the excellent online library run by Loop Images ‘the home of premium rights managed content’.
 We have found them very good to work with, and we hope that you will give them a try and browse and buy.
 Loop has now added 'World' and 'Creative' images to their collection.
 Just type 'Mick Sharp' or 'Jean Williamson' into their search engine to see our photographs.